AlphaFold at TACC

 --use_gpu_relax=True

-In the batch script, make sure to use a batch queue (#SBATCH -p), node / wallclock limits, and allocation name (#SBATCH -A) appropriate to the machine you are running on.
-Also, make sure the path shown in the "module use" line matches the machine-specific 'Module' path listed in the table above.
+In the batch script, make sure to specify the partition (queue) (#SBATCH -p), node / wallclock limits, and allocation name (#SBATCH -A) appropriate to the machine you are running on.
+Also, make sure the path shown in the module use line matches the machine-specific "Module" path listed in the Table 1. above.

 The flagfile is a configuration file passed to AlphaFold containing parameters including the level of precision, the location of the databases for multiple sequence alignment, and more.
 Flag files for all presets can be found in the 'Examples' directory, and typically they should not be edited.
 The other three parameters passed to AlphaFold should be customized to your input path / filename, desired output path, and the selection of models.
 The parameters are summarized in the following table: